 SAB World of Beer

-Take a 1½-hour jaunt through the history of beer.
-Taste chibuku in a mock African village, sample a cheeky half-pint at a re-created...
+Take a 1½-hour tour jaunt through the history of beer at this jovial museum.
+Taste traditional sorghum beer in a mock African village,...

 Don’t let the grubby stairwell put you off – this is a Jo’burg institution, with authentic Indian food and eccentric decor that’s been attracting luminaries for years (Nelson Mandela and Oliver Tambo used to eat here in the 1950s).
 It is positively unpretentious and one of the few places in town where you’ll see young lions, black and white, drinking with hep cats, and grizzly city stalwarts groaning about how it’s all gone to the dogs.